-The Centre welcomes applications from students who wish to investigate a topic that falls within the interests below:
+The Department welcomes applications from students who wish to investigate a topic that falls within the interests below:

 - Language Learning, Teaching and Assessment

 Successful applicants for the degree of MPhil/PhD will have a strong academic profile and will have completed a Masters degree in a relevant field, showing good aptitude for research.
 They will have a clear idea about the area in which they wish to conduct research, and will submit a convincing research proposal.
 They will often be aiming at an academic or professional career where they will continue to engage in research.
 Some applicants will be seeking to complete a doctorate because it is a necessary qualification for their career path.
 We try hard only to accept applications from those who are very enthusiastic about their proposed research!
 In addition, those wishing to pursue research in English Language Teaching with a strong pedagogic focus would normally be expected to have substantial relevant professional experience.

 It is possible to register as a part-time PhD student in some circumstances.
 The period of part-time registration for PhD is 5-7 years.
 However, acceptance on this basis is less common, and applicants' personal and professional circumstances, academic profile and research experience will be taken into consideration when making the decision to offer or not offer the part-time PhD route.
 It may also be possible on occasion for students to combine periods of full-time and part-time registration in order to accommodate individual circumstances.
 However, we do not offer the possibility of completing a PhD by distance learning, and all part-time PhD students will be expected to spend a period of time each year on campus.